Level ancestor problem

 It is possible to solve this problem in constant time per query, after a preprocessing algorithm that takes O(n) and that builds a data structure that uses O(n) storage space.

-Naive methods

-The simplest way to find a level ancestor of a node is to climb up the tree towards the root of the tree.
-On the path to the root of the tree, every ancestor of a node can be visited and therefore reported.
-In this case, the tree does not need to be preprocessed and the time to answer a query is O(h), where "h" is the height of the tree.
-This approach is not feasible in situations where the tree may have large height and a large number of a queries are required to be processed.

-Alternatively, all the possible solutions can be precomputed and stored in a table.
-In this case, the queries can be answered in O(1) but the space and the preprocessing time is O(n2).

-The simplest queries that can be answered in constant time without any preprocessing are LA(v, 0) and LA(v, depth(v)).
-In the former case, the answer is always the root of the tree and in the latter case, the answer is the node v itself.
-Each of these results takes O(1).

-Storing the paths through the tree in a skew binary random access list allows the tree to still be extended downward one O(1) step at a time, but now allows the search to proceed in O(log(p)), where "p" is the distance from v to the requested depth.
-This approach is feasible when the tree is particularly wide or will be extended online and so can't be effectively preprocessed, as the storage and access time is purely determined by path length.

 Jump pointer algorithm

 The jump pointer algorithm pre-processes a tree in O(n log n) time and answers level ancestor queries in O(log n) time.
 The jump pointer algorithm associates up to log n pointers to each vertex of the tree.
 These pointers are called jump pointers because they jump up the tree towards the root of the tree.
 For a given node v of a tree, the algorithm stores an array of length $l$ jumpers where $\ell=\lfloor\log_2(\operatorname{depth}(v))\rfloor$.
 The ith element of this array points to the 2ith ancestor of v.
 Using such data structure helps us jump halfway up the tree from any given node.
 When the algorithm is asked to process a query, we repeatedly jump up the tree using these pointers.
 The number of jumps will be at most log n and therefore queries can be answered in log n time.